-If you enjoy aviation, but don’t have the desire to fly a plane or helicopter yourself, you should really consider the Army 15Q: Air Traffic Controller MOS.
+If you enjoy aviation, but don’t have the desire to fly a plane or helicopter yourself, you should really consider the Army 15Q MOS: Air Traffic Controller.
 This is a great MOS that offers plenty of career opportunities both inside and outside of the Army.

 What I’d like to do in the rest of this post is cover the duties and responsibilities, pre-requisites, AIT, job skills and other important information about this MOS, to give you a general overview and see if it is a good fit for you.

 Army 15Q MOS: Duties and Responsibilities

 Here is a brief list of the duties and responsibilities of the Air Traffic Controller.

 - Control aircraft in support of Army aviation